When are programs offered?

 How do I book a program?

 If you think our programs would be the perfect fit for your group, please reserve now!
 Due to popular demand, availability is limited and advanced booking is recommended.
 We ask that all groups have a minimum of 12 students in order to schedule a program.
-Please call 803-359-8369 for more information on any of our programs and to arrange a visit.
+Please contact Patricia Shandor, the Visitor Services Coordinator, at 803-359-8369 for more information or to set up a tour.

 How much does it cost to bring my school group to the museum?